sharkwouter/vaporos-buster/README.md

 Executing the add-packages.sh and gen.sh scripts can take a while.
 The add-packages.sh script uses sudo to create and use a chroot.

 A second time ``./gen.sh`` should be the only command necessary.
 The ``./add-packages.sh`` command could be run again to if any changes are made to packages in the default.preseed or base_include files.

+## Known issues

+When using VaporOS Buster, you are likely to encounter these issues:

+- During installation the screen goes black.
+On UEFI systems you can just wait for it to finish, while on BIOS systems the installer won't be able to finish
+- A system with Intel graphics will probably boot to a black screen
+- Steam doesn't work like expected.
+It doesn't react to controller or keyboard input on my system and fails to start the the first time it is loaded on boot

 ## Developer information